doc4d/4d-web-studio/docs/design-webforms/events/events.md

 ### Bind a navigation action to an event

-To create navigation in your application, you can attach a navigation action to an event.
-That way, when the event triggers, it opens a webform in the current browser tab or in a new one.
+Inside your application, you can create navigation between pages or update the contents of a page by binding navigation actions to events.

+To do this:

 1. Select a component or a datasource and select **Add a Navigation Event** in the Contextual panel.
 2. Select a target webform to navigate to.